Hemolytic Disease of the Newborn

 After delivery, newborns who have hemolytic disease may be swollen, pale, or yellow (a condition called jaundice) or may have a large liver or spleen, anemia, or accumulations of fluid in their body.

 At the first prenatal visit during a pregnancy, the mother gets a blood test to determine whether she has Rh-negative or Rh-positive blood.
 If the mother has Rh-negative blood and tests positive for anti-Rh antibodies or if she tests positive for another antibody that can cause hemolytic disease of the newborn, the father's blood is checked.
 Rh sensitization is a risk if the father has Rh-positive blood.
 In these situations, the mother is given periodic blood tests during the pregnancy to check for Rh antibodies.
-The pregnancy can proceed as usual as long as no antibodies are detected.
-If antibodies are detected, special tests on the mother and fetus are done during the pregnancy.
+Nothing further needs to be done as long as no antibodies are detected.
+If antibodies are detected, special blood tests on the mother and fetus are done during the pregnancy.

 To prevent Rh-negative women from developing antibodies against their fetus's red blood cells, they are given an injection of an Rh0(D) immune globulin preparation at about 28 weeks of pregnancy and again within 72 hours after delivery.
+They are also given an injection after any episode of vaginal bleeding during pregnancy and after amniocentesis or chorionic villus sampling.
 The immune globulin rapidly coats any Rh-positive fetal red blood cells that have entered the mother’s circulation so they are not recognized as "foreign" by the mother’s immune system and thus do not trigger formation of anti-Rh antibodies.
 This treatment usually prevents hemolytic disease of the newborn from developing.